javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

   - `reverse()` -- reverses the array in-place, then returns it.
   - `split/join` -- convert a string to array and back.
   - `reduce(func, initial)` -- calculate a single value over the array by calling `func` for each element and passing an intermediate result between the calls.

-- To iterate over elements:
-  - `forEach(func)` -- calls `func` for every element, does not return anything.

 - Additionally:
   - `Array.isArray(arr)` checks `arr` for being an array.